 6. Play Golf

-We might be biased about this, but we just love playing golf.
-And if you are a golf enthusiast like us, you should include playing a round of golf (or two) on things to do in Seychelles.
+If you are a golf enthusiast, you should include playing a round of golf (or two) on things to do in Seychelles.

 Seychelles Golf Club